Customising SharePoint list forms with PowerApps – part oneMicrosoft 365 Power Apps SharePoint

 This series of articles will show you how to customise a SharePoint list form using PowerApps:

 - part one – customise a list form, create new, edit and view forms, and wire up the buttons (read below)

-- part two – create cascading drop-downs (coming soon)
+- part two – create cascading drop-downs (read now)

-- part three – create tabs so long forms can be broken into sections (coming soon)
+- part three – create tabs so long forms can be broken into sections (read now).

 Part 1 – Separate new, edit and view forms

 I have started with a very basic list of only three columns.
 Creating a custom SharePoint list form is simply a matter of clicking the ‘Customize forms’ drop down.

 This does a good job of creating a single form which works for view, edit and new but as we go deeper into this blog series, we will need specific forms and different behaviours on each form.